A-Harshitha/Movie_magic/README.md

 - **Favorite List**: Add movies to a personal favorite list and view them anytime.
 - **User Authentication**: Sign up and log in using JWT for personalized movie lists.

+## View Live

+You can view the live version of MovieMagic at [https://moviemagic-fend.vercel.app/](https://moviemagic-fend.vercel.app/).

 ## Installation and Setup

 ### Prerequisites